dipree/alpaca/README.md

 # Alpaca 🦙
 The Alpaca is a lightweight, 5", cinematic, all-round quadcopter frame with long-range capabilities designed for 20x20mm mounting pattern components.
-The squished x-design with a 240mm motor to motor distance gives enough space for clean air and stability.
+The squished x-design with a 230mm motor to motor distance gives space for clean air and stability.
 The front frame section is on a level with the front motors which allows to get camera shots without propellers in view.

 ![Alpaca frame render image](https://github.com/derpixeldan/alpaca/blob/master/images/alpaca-v2-render.png)

 ## Specifications
-* Wheelbase: 240mm (fits 5.5" propellers)
+* Wheelbase: 230mm (fits 5.1" propellers)
 * Top plate: 2mm
 * Center plate: 2mm
 * Bottom plate: 2mm